benmellinncsu/project2/README.md

 ## Source
 This data is from an [nflscrapr project](https://www.kaggle.com/datasets/maxhorowitz/nflplaybyplay2009to2016/data).
 The original dataset is not included here due to size constraints.
 ## Data Filtering
 The original data set was filtered to include only vikings data by using this file: [get_final_dset.R](https://github.com/benmellinncsu/project2/blob/main/get_final_dset.R).
-The modified dataset can be found [here]()
+The modified dataset can be found [here](https://github.com/benmellinncsu/project2/blob/main/final_vikings_data.csv.zip)

+## App.r deployment
+The final deployment of the Shiny App can be found [here]().

+## SKOL!!!